johnbillion/extended-template-parts/README.md

 get_extended_template_part( 'foo', 'bar' );
 ```

-The above code behaves exactly the same as `get_template_part()`, except it loads the template part from the `template-parts` subdirectory.
-To pass in variables to the template part, use the `$vars` parameter:
+Use the `$vars` parameter to pass in an associative array of variables to the template part:

 ```php
 get_extended_template_part( 'foo', 'bar', [